WSEE-TV: History

 WSEE began broadcasting on April 24, 1954.
 The station was originally owned by the Mead family, publishers of the Erie Times-News.
 ABC programming was shared by WSEE and WICU-TV until WJET-TV signed-on in 1966.
 The Meads sold the station to Gillett Broadcasting in 1978.
 In 1981, the "-TV" suffix was added to the WSEE calls.
 Gillett then sold the station to SCS Communications in 1982.
 In 1988, SCS sold WSEE to Price Communications.
-Price sold WSEE along with three of its stations (WAPT in Jackson, Mississippi, WZZM in Grand Rapids, Michigan and WNAC-TV in Providence, Rhode Island) to Northstar Television Group in 1989.
-It also served as the market's UPN affiliate on a secondary basis throughout that network's eleven-year history, carrying network programming on weekends.
+Price sold WSEE along with three of its stations (WAPT in Jackson, Mississippi; WZZM in Grand Rapids, Michigan; and WNAC-TV in Providence, Rhode Island) to Northstar Television Group in 1989.

-Back in 2002, WICU-TV entered into a local marketing agreement with WSEE-TV.
+In 2002, WICU-TV entered into a local marketing agreement with WSEE-TV.
 From that point until June 1, 2009, the station continued to operate from studios on Peach Street/US 19 in Downtown Erie.
 On that date, WSEE-TV merged into WICU-TV's facilities on State Street.
-WSEE has been digital-only since February 17, 2009.

-WICU-TV and WSEE-TV merged their websites in June 2011.

-WSEE-DT2

-WSEE-DT2 is the CW+-affiliated second digital subchannel of WSEE-TV, broadcasting in 720p high definition on channel 35.2.

-History

-What would become WSEE-DT2 signed-on in September 1998 after WSEE-TV entered into a partnership with The WB 100+, a national programming service operated by The WB for television markets ranked below 100, and Time Warner Cable.
-At the time, it was a cable-exclusive station, and as a result, used the call sign "WBEP" (standing for "The WB Erie, Pennsylvania") in a fictional manner for identification purposes.
-WSEE-TV provided local advertisement and promotional duties for the outlet based at the CBS affiliate's original facilities on Peach Street.

-Before then, WB programming was available in Erie via cable and satellite from superstations WPIX-TV and WGN-TV, along with over-the-air reception (and some fringe cable coverage) of WBNX-TV from Akron, Ohio.
-WBEP shifted to WSEE's over-the-air bandwidth as a second digital subchannel on September 18, 2006, when the merged UPN and WB networks were combined into The CW.
+WSEE served as Erie's UPN affiliate on a secondary basis in 2005 and 2006, carrying select network programming on weekends.
+The station planned to launch a full-time UPN affiliate on a digital subchannel in the fall of 2006, replacing cable carriage of WUAB from Cleveland, before the network's merger with The WB to create The CW; WSEE obtained the Erie rights to the new network that May.
+The CW remained on a WSEE subchannel until September 1, 2025, when network majority owner Nexstar Media Group moved the affiliation to a subchannel of its WJET-TV.